 The point of diversion for the T&Y Canal is located at river mile 20.4 on the Tongue River.
 Nets were placed in the irrigation ditch spanning the entire channel in 1997, 2004, 2005 and 2013 to determine fish entrainment.
 In 1998/1999, the headworks structure of the T&Y Canal was rehabilitated and louver style fish screens and a bypass channel which returned fish to the Tongue River were added.
 The louvered fish screens and bypass channel return fish back to the Tongue River that would otherwise be lost to the system down the irrigation ditch.
 In 2004, 2005 and 2013, after installation of the fish louvre, an additional net was placed in the bypass channel to evaluate entrained fish that were screened out and returned to the river.
 All fish sampled were identified to species, weighed in grams, and measured in millimeters total length.
-In 1997 flathead chubs were the most abundant species at 32% of total catch, common carp were the most abundant species in 2004 and 2005 in both the T&Y Canal and Bypass Channel at 47% and 32% in 2004 and 36% and 33% in 2005.
+In 1997 flathead chubs were the most abundant species at 32% of total catch, common carp were the most abundant species in 2004 and 2005.
 In 2013 channel catfish were the most abundant species in the canal at 59%, but in the bypass both channel catfish and shorthead redhorse suckers each accounted for 20% of the total catch.